 • pain (dull, sharp or stabbing) in the right hypochondrium;

-• slight yellowing of the skin due to a violation of the outflow of bile through the ducts;
+• slight yellowing of the skin due to impaired flow of bile through the ducts;

 • weakness, decreased performance;